frostbrosracing/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
 #### By studying a wide range of Kickstarter campaigns, we've been able to analyze trends and compare the outcomes of many Kickstarter campaigns.
-Specifically, we can drill down and compare the outcomes of campaigns similar to that of Louise's play, "Fever".
-The analysis of campaign starting dates and fundraising goals gives us valuable information.
+Specific to the interests of this analysis, we can filter the compiled data to provide recommendations within the subcategory of "plays".
+The analysis of starting dates and fundraising goals within this Kickstarter campaign subcategory gives us valuable information.

-#### The purpose of this is to understand how Louise might have better positioned her fundraising campaign for a greater level of success.
+#### The purpose of this is to understand how organizers might position their fundraising campaigns for greater levels of success.

 ## Analysis and Challenges